 - Two Letters of Recommendation (Form 3) from your professors and/or employers

-- Notarized Certificate of a Bachelor's Degree/Undergraduate Graduation Certificate (in English)
+- Official Bachelor's Certificate of Graduation (in English)

-- A copy of the applicant's passport (or other official document indicating your nationality)
+- A copy of the applicant's passport (or other official document indicating applicant's nationality)

-- Copies of both parents’ passports (or other official documents indicating parents’ nationality)
+- Copies of both parents’ passport (or other official documents indicating parents’ nationality)